What is Strategy Implementation?

 Your next steps.
 The report needs to include not only an overview of how the strategy looks now but how it's progressing over time.
 Try to include a comparison period or graphs/charts that show progress over time to ensure momentum is maintained.

-The first five steps of our process guide to strategy implementation are the absolute basics to ensure that you have success implementing and executing your strategy.
+Linking performance reviews to strategy, the first five steps of our process guide to strategy implementation are the absolute basics to ensure that you have success implementing and executing your strategy.

 Nothing shows people how important strategy is more than when it impacts their reviews and potentially even their reward and remuneration.
 There are a few ways that you can do this.